-Senior Full Stack Java Developer - Midrand - R800k per annum at e-Merge IT Recruitment - Gauteng Midrand - IT-Online
+Senior Full Stack Java Developer - Midrand - R800K per annum at e-Merge IT Recruitment - Gauteng Midrand - IT-Online

 - Strong experience using object-oriented and functional Requirements Experience

-Reference Number for this position is MK53031 which is a permanent role based in Midrand offering a salary of R800K per annum cost to company negotiable on experience.
+Reference Number for this position is ND53031 which is a permanent role based in Midrand offering a salary of R800K per annum cost to company negotiable on experience and ability.
 Contact Mojo on [Email Address Removed] or call him on [Phone Number Removed]; to discuss this and other opportunities.

 Do you have a friend who is a developer or technology specialist?
 We pay cash for successful referrals!